TysonStanley/MarginalMediation/README.md

 ### Conclusions

 This is currently beta but I am excited to provide an initial working release.
 Let me know if you find any bugs or want to discuss the method (<t.barrett@aggiemail.usu.edu>).

+### Final Notes

+More will be done to `MarginalMediation` as it is under development, including:

+1. More bootstrapping options (e.g., Bias-Corrected Bootstrap)
+2. More distributional options as currently only gaussian, binomial, and Poisson are available (e.g., zero-inflated distributions, multinomial distributions)

+Thanks!